-(a) Standard Differential Rear Axle.
-Check lubricant level after allowing time for lube to settle.
-Clean the surrounding area before removing filler plug.
-Level should be maintained at filler plug opening to 1/4" below by adding SAE 90 Multi-Purpose Gear Lubricant (MIL-L-2105B).
-When car is operated in temperatures continuously below -10F., use SAE 80 Multi-Purpose Gear Lubricant.
+surrounding area before removing filler plug.
+Level should be maintained at filler plug opening to 1/4" below by adding SAE 90 Multi-Purpose Gear Lubricant (MIL-L-2105-B).
+See Figure 1-3.

-NOTE: Draining and flushing is not recommended, unless the lubricant has become contaminated.
-When complete refilling is necessary, SAE 80 or 90 Multi-Purpose Gear Lubricant may be used provided the axle has been in service for 1,000 miles or more.
+NOTE: Draining and flushing is not reccommended, unless the lubricant has become contaminated.
+When complete refilling is necessary, SAE 90 Multi-Purpose Gear Lubricant may be used provided the axle has been in service for 1,000 miles or more.
 Axles with less than 1,000 miles must not be completely refilled with any lubricant other than Factory Hypoid Lubricant.